Visitors/Tourism

 Shetland visitor surveys capture independent travellers entering Shetland through Holmsgarth Ferry Terminal or Sumburgh Airport, but do not include cruise ship passengers.
 The last survey, carried out in 2024, showed:

-- The estimated total number of visitors, ex cruise ship passengers, was 88,967
+- The estimated total number of visitors, ex cruise ship passengers, was 88,967.

-- The estimated total spend of these visitors was £50,309,650
+- The estimated total spend of these visitors was £50,309,650.

-- 56% of visitors were visiting for leisure, 24% for business and 18% to visit friends and relatives (April - October visits only)
+- 56% of visitors were visiting for leisure, 24% for business and 18% to visit friends and relatives (April - October visits only).

-- Those visiting for business stayed for the longest, an average of 8.2 nights (April - October visits only)
+- Those visiting for business stayed for the longest, an average of 8.2 nights (April - October visits only).

-- Those visiting for leisure had the highest average spend per trip, £706.62 (April - October visits only)
+- Those visiting for leisure had the highest average spend per trip, £706.62 (April - October visits only).

-- The majority of visitors came from the UK, with those from overseas totalling 45% of those visiting for leisure, 15% of those visiting friends and relatives and 9% of business visitors (April - October visits only)
+- The majority of visitors came from the UK, with those from overseas totalling 45% of those visiting for leisure, 15% of those visiting friends and relatives and 9% of business visitors (April - October visits only).

-- Sumburgh Head was the top attraction visited by leisure visitors, and walking the most popular activity.
+- Sumburgh Head was the top attraction visited by leisure visitors and walking the most popular activity.

 Cruise Ship Visitors

 From small beginnings in the 1980s cruise ship visits steadily increased until Covid-19 hit, which had a significant impact on the industry.
+The market recovered relatively quickly, with Lerwick surpassing its pre Covid cruise call figures in 2023.

-Lerwick surpassed its pre Covid figures in 2023, with 129 cruise ship calls bringing 123,903 passengers.
-Of these passengers, 33% were American, 30% German, 13% British and 24% other nationalities.
+In 2025 there were 127 cruise ship calls to Lerwick, bringing 129,954 passengers.
+Of these passengers, 36% were American, 21% German, 16% British and 27% other nationalities.

 Accommodation Supply

-In 2023 there were 259 hotels, guest houses, B&Bs, hostels and self-catering establishments in Shetland, offering 2,697 bed spaces.
+In 2025 there were 525 hotels, guest houses, B&Bs, hostels and self-catering establishments in Shetland, offering 4,078 bed spaces.

 Tourist Attractions